Welcome Guest to beemaster.ca !

 Common Bee Health Issues

-Signs: Deformed wings, reduced bee population, spotty brood pattern, visible mites on bees
+Signs: Deformed wings, reduced bee population, spotty brood pattern, visible mites on bees.

-Monitoring: Sticky boards, alcohol wash, sugar roll, drone brood inspection
+Monitoring: Sticky boards, alcohol wash, sugar roll, drone brood inspection.

-Treatment Options: Formic acid, oxalic acid, thymol, apivar, powdered sugar dusting
+Treatment Options: Formic acid, oxalic acid, thymol, Apivar, powdered sugar dusting.

-Signs: Sunken, perforated cappings, ropey dead brood, foul odor
+Signs: Sunken, perforated cappings; ropey dead brood; foul odor.

-Monitoring: Visual inspection, AFB test kits
+Monitoring: Visual inspection, AFB test kits.

-Signs: Dysentery, weak colonies, reduced honey production
+Signs: Dysentery (spotting on hive exterior), weak colonies, reduced honey production.

-Treatment: Fumagilin-B, good ventilation, strong colonies
+Treatment: Fumagilin-B (where available), good ventilation, maintaining strong colonies.

-Signs: Adult beetles in hive, slimed frames, fermented honey
+Signs: Adult beetles in hive, slimed frames, fermented honey.

-Monitoring: Visual inspection, beetle traps
+Monitoring: Visual inspection, beetle traps.

 Preventative Measures

-• Maintain strong colonies
+• Maintain strong, populous colonies

-• Regular hive inspections
+• Regular and thorough hive inspections

-• Good apiary hygiene
+• Good apiary hygiene — clean equipment, replace old comb

-• Proper nutrition and diverse forage
+• Proper nutrition — diverse, abundant forage

-• Genetic resistance through queen selection
+• Genetic resistance through thoughtful queen selection

-• Integrated Pest Management (IPM)
+• Integrated Pest Management (IPM) practices

 • Proper ventilation and moisture control